quicwg/base-drafts/draft-ietf-quic-recovery.md

 kMaxDatagramSize:
 : The sender's maximum payload size.
 Does not include UDP or IP overhead.
   The max packet size is used for calculating initial and minimum congestion windows.
-The RECOMMENDED value is 1200 bytes.
+The RECOMMENDED value is 1200 octets.

 kInitialWindow:
-: Default limit on the initial amount of outstanding data in bytes.
+: Default limit on the initial amount of outstanding data in octets.
   Taken from {{?RFC6928}}.
 The RECOMMENDED value is the minimum of 10 * kMaxDatagramSize and max(2* kMaxDatagramSize, 14600)).

 kMinimumWindow:
-: Minimum congestion window in bytes.
+: Minimum congestion window in octets.
 The RECOMMENDED value is 2 * kMaxDatagramSize.

 kLossReductionFactor: